callout background

 Will my child be safe at camp?

-Camper safety is our first priority at Inspiration Point and is something we take seriously!
-Over 30% of our summer staff are certified lifeguards and are trained in first aid and CPR.
+Camper safety is our top priority at Inspiration Point and is something we take very seriously.
+Our supervision protocol is strong and exists to protect every child that attends camp.
+Staff are present wherever kids are so that every student can feel confident that they are being cared for.
+Every member of our staff completes over 140 hours of training before the summer begins.
+We typically have more than 20 lifeguards on our staff who are trained in first aid and CPR.
 We also employ a camp nurse to manage medications and care for camper and staff health.
-All of our staff complete over 120 hours of training before each summer begins.

 How do you hire summer staff?

-At Inspiration Point, we know that staff are the backbone of the ministry.
-We go through great lengths to make sure we hire the very best staff possible.
-Applicants complete a staff application, submit three character references, are interviewed and complete a background check prior to employment.
-We look for individuals with exceptional character, a strong faith in Jesus Christ, and a passion for serving others.
+At Inspiration Point, we recognize that staff are the backbone of the ministry.
+We go to great lengths to make sure we hire the very best staff possible.
+Staff members complete a lengthy application, submit multiple character references, interview with our Camp Director & Ministries Director, and complete a background check prior to being hired.
+We hire staff with exceptional character, strong integrity, a vibrant and growing faith in Jesus Christ, and a passion for serving others.
+The vast majority of our summer staff are known by us prior to working at IPoint.

 What is your camper/staff ratio?